 Hey everyone!
-This story was brought to you by the following prompts on the following forums:
+This story was brought to you by the following items on the following forums:

 Hogwarts School of Witchcraft and Wizardry: